eskil/authed_app/README.md

  defmodule AuthedApp.InfoControllerTest do
    use AuthedApp.ConnCase

--  test "unregistered GET /info redirects to registration", %{conn: conn} do
+-  test "GET /info as anonymous redirects to registration", %{conn: conn} do
 +  import AuthedApp.Test.Factory
 +
 +  setup do